Read on for cybersecurity tips from James Bond’s No Time To Die movie. I just finished binging it …

 How Cybercriminals Are Using The Release Of No Time To Die Movie

-Cybercriminals are using the release of the new James Bond movie as phish bait to hook and exploit unsuspecting fans.
-Many movie lovers are streaming movies online more in recent times and these cybercriminals are taking advantage of this.
-They make use of enticing offers coded into devious ads and pop-ups that leads to phishing websites or ransomware scams.
+Cybercriminals are using the release of the new James Bond movie as phishing bait to hook and exploit unsuspecting fans.
+Many movie lovers have been streaming movies online more frequently, and cybercriminals are capitalizing on this trend.
+They utilize enticing offers embedded in deceptive ads and pop-ups that redirect to phishing websites or ransomware scams.Â

 1. Ads, Pop-ups, and Movie Phishing Websites

-Cybercriminals running ads, pop-ups, and movie phishing websites that claim to have free access to the full movie.
-Victims that click to view the movie see only the first few minutes and are requested to register to continue watching by entering their debit card information.
-When they do this, their debit card details are gotten by these criminals and their money gets debited.
+Cybercriminals are running ads, pop-ups, and movie phishing websites that claim to offer free access to full movies.
+Victims who click to view the film are shown only the first few minutes and are prompted to register to continue watching by entering their debit card information.
+When they do this, the criminals obtain their debit card details and debit their money.Â

 2. Phishing Emails